 Electricity choice, or competition, introduced choice to once-regulated markets in more than half the United States – giving you control to choose who supplies your energy.

 Today, electric suppliers, like Constellation, compete to provide your energy supply by offering a variety of electricity plans, such as fixed or month-to-month plans, and by offering competitive energy charge pricing for the actual kilowatts you will use.

 Protection against market volatility when you select a fixed-rate plan

 Flexibility when you choose a month-to-month (variable price) plan

 Provide equal service to all customers regardless of the energy supplier selected

 Constellation offers a variety of power options for residential and business customers across 17 states.
 Now you have the choice to choose a retail electric provider as solid as Constellation.

-Compare Energy Rates by Zip Code
+Compare Energy Rates

 Enter your zip, and a promo code if applicable, then click "get started."
 You'll see Constellation's available electric, renewable and natural gas plans near you.
 Residents can compare fixed-rate energy plans with no sign-up fees.